Español

 Chronic Lymphocytic Leukemia (CLL)

-Most experts agree that treatment in a clinical trial should be considered for any type or stage of CLL.
-This way people can get the best treatment available now and may also get the new treatments that are thought to be even better.
-Some of the new and promising treatments discussed here are only available in clinical trials.
+Most experts agree that treatment in a clinical trial should be considered for any person with CLL.
+This way, people can get the best treatment available now and may also get the new treatments that are thought to be even better.

-This type of information is being used to help know when treatment needs to be started, which treatments are most likely to work, and what a person's long-term outlook is likely to be.
+This type of information is being used to help doctors know when treatment needs to be started, which treatments are most likely to work, and what a person's long-term outlook is likely to be.

-Newer, targeted drugs are an important part of treatment for most people with CLL.
-These medicines affect parts of the leukemia cells that make them different from normal cells.
-Doctors are now trying to figure out the best combinations and sequences for giving these drugs, and if some might work better in people whose CLL cells have certain gene or chromosome changes.
+Doctors are now trying to figure out the best combinations and sequences for giving these drugs and whether some might work better in people whose CLL cells have certain gene or chromosome changes.

 Many new targeted drugs are also being tested for use in CLL clinical trials.